 The sample consisted of 882 students in 40 first- and second-grade classrooms in 8 schools.
 A hierarchical linear model was used to control for similarity among students nested in classrooms and schools and to account for the assignment of treatment (type of directions) at the classroom level.
 The model included tests for main effects and interactions among treatment, ELL status, and grade.
 Results indicated that providing additional practice (the nonverbal-dynamic directions) led to small gains in performance, but that the more extensive set of directions (verbal-dynamic directions) were effective only for high-ability students.
 Contrary to the hypotheses, there was no interaction of ELL status with treatment.
 An unexpected finding was that use of teacher-read directions instead of video-based directions led to better performance for second-grade students.
 I conclude that test directions are an important means for improving test familiarity in young students, but that excessive standardization and lengthening of the directions may hinder performance.
 I also conclude that the choice of practice items and feedback are crucial considerations in the design of test directions.

 Cognitive Abilities, English language learner, Test Construction

 2, ix, 174 pages

 Copyright 2010 Joni Marie Lakin

 Lakin, Joni Marie.
-"Comparison of test directions for ability tests: impact on young English-language learner and non-ELL students." dissertation, University of Iowa, 2010.
+"Comparison of test directions for ability tests: impact on young English-language learner and non-ELL students."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.